 When data scientists convert research work to production machine learning tasks, a key challenge is how to schedule and organize computations so that results are reliably available and consistently accurate.
 This is the impetus for the world of tools that offer job scheduling and pipelining functionality.
 However, there are a lot of tools (widely used ones!) that have critical flaws that make life more difficult for data scientists.
-At Saturn Cloud, we are committed to making exceptionally fast, user friendly, scalable computing available to any data scientist or machine learning practitioner, including offering the best data pipelining toolkit available.
+At Saturn Cloud, we are committed to making exceptionally fast, user-friendly, scalable computing available to any data scientist or machine learning practitioner, including offering the best big data data pipelining toolkit available.

 Processing Data on a Schedule

 But let’s step back a moment.
 Why are we talking about scheduling data science tasks?
 What functionalities do we need for this to be productive and sustainable?